necauqua/tinybot/readme.markdown

 ## License
-It is licensed under permissive MIT license which means you can use this code in whatever way possible, as long as you include the LICENSE file (by which you mention my authorship).
+It is licensed under permissive MIT license which means you can use this code in whatever way possible, as long as you include the LICENSE file (by which you mention my authorship, since it has my name at the top of it).
-It is included in the package so you have to do nothing yourself when simply using this library.
+It is included in the package, so you have to do nothing yourself when simply using this library.